microsoft/WindowsAppSDK/specs/applicationdata/ApplicationData.md

 ## 3.3.
 Reliable access

 `Windows.Storage.ApplicationData.Current` only works for packaged apps **running in an AppContainer**.
 Processes not running in an AppContainer (e.g. MediumIL) must use the equivalent `Windows.Management.Core.ApplicationDataManager.CreateForPackageFamily(Windows.ApplicationModel.Package.Current.Id.FamilyName)`.

-Microsoft.Windows.Storage.ApplicationData provides consistent behavior as developers expect e.g. `ApplicationData.Current` works regardless if the caller's running in an AppContainer or not.
+Microsoft.Windows.Storage.ApplicationData provides consistent behavior as developers expect e.g.
+`ApplicationData.Current` works regardless if the caller's running in an AppContainer or not.

 ## 3.4.
 Per-Machine data store

 New properties and methods to access per-machine data:

 * ApplicationDataLocality.Machine
-* ClearMachineFolderAsync()
+* ClearFolderAsync(Locality=Machine)
 * IsMachinePathSupported
 * MachineFolder
 * MachinePath